Principles-of-Software/Principles-of-Software/docs/equality.md

 # Identity Equality

-Equality in Java is a loaded question: what does it MEAN to be equal?
+The question of equality in Java is a loaded one: what does it *mean* to be equal?
 Java uses a reference model for class types.
-The `=` operator copies references to objects, not the actual "stuff" the object is made from.
-For primitives only, it copies data.
-In Java, `==` tests for reference equality, if the objects point to the same address in memory.  `.equals()` tests for value equality, which is more often desirable because it tests if values are the same.
+This means that the **Assignment Operator (`=`)** <span style="color:blue;">copies addresses to objects, not their values</span>.
+Primitives are the exception; because they are often so small, the assignment operator copies their data.
+In Java, `==` tests for **Reference Equality** - <span style="color:blue;">whether or not two objects have the same address</span>.  `.equals()` tests for **Value Equality**, <span style="color:blue;">which tests if values are the same</span>.
+Value equality is used more often; is it clear why?

 If two objects are equal now, will they always be equal?
-For immutable objects, yes; for mutable objects, no!
+For immutable objects, yes; for mutable objects, no.

-Two objects are behaviorally equivalent if no sequence of operations can distinguish them.
-This is "eternal" equality.
-Two objects are observationally equivalent if no sequence of observer operations can distinguish them.
-Excluding mutators and ==, objects look similar because they have the same attributes.
+Two objects are **Behaviorally Equivalent** <span style="color:blue;">if no sequence of operations can distinguish them</span>.
+Behavioral equivalence is also called **Eternal Equality**.
+Two objects are **Observationally Equivalent** <span style="color:blue;">if no sequence of observer operations can distinguish them</span>.
+Excluding mutators and `==`, with observational equivalence, objects look the same because they have the same attributes.

 ## Properties of Equality

 Equality is:

-- Reflexive: `a.equals(a);`
-- Symmetric: `a.equals(b) === b.equals(a)`
+- **Reflexive**: <span style="color:blue;">`a.equals(a);`</span>
+- **Symmetric**: <span style="color:blue;">`a.equals(b) -> b.equals(a)`</span>
-- Transitive: `a == b && b == c -> a $==$ c`
+- **Transitive**: <span style="color:blue;">`a == b && b == c -> a == c`</span>

 In implementation, these all must hold.
 Equality is an equivalence relationship that can get complicated in the context of inheritance.
-Equal objects must have the same `hashCode()`.
+For example, equal objects must have the same `hashCode()`.

 Be very careful with elements of sets.
-Ideally, elements should be immutable objects because immutable objects guarantee behavioral equivalence.
-Thus, the Java spec for sets warns about using mutable objects as set elements.
+Ideally, elements should be immutable, because immutable objects guarantee behavioral equivalence.
+That guarantee is a valuable feature; the Java specification for sets warns about using mutable objects as set elements.

-Take heed also with equals and hashCode methods on mutable objects.
-From the spec of object.equals, it is consistent.
-For any non-null reference values x and y, multiple invocations of `x.equals()` consistently return true or consistently return false, provided no information used in equals comparisons on the objects is modified.

-From JavaDoc, great care must be taken if mutable objects are used as set elements.
-A set's behavior is unspecified if the value of an object changes in a manner that affects equal comparisons while the object is an element in the set.
-A particular case of this prohibition is that a set cannot contain itself as an element.
-The moral of the story is: do not put mutable objects in a set!

-Objects of different types are usually unequal.
-When unsure, use the `==` operator to check if method arguments are references to this.Object.
-It is also possible to use the `instanceOf()` operator to check if the argument is of the correct type, and cast the argument to the correct type if not.
-Make sure all objects obey the laws of equality, and always override hashCode along with equals.

 ## Hash Function

-A hash function maps an object to a number.
-The number is used to index into a fixed-size table called a hash table for data storage.
-Hash functions allow data storage and retrieval applications to access data in constant time per retrieval.
-Beware, though: the worst case for this can be harmful.
+A **Hash Function** <span style="color:blue;">maps an object to a number</span>.
+The number is used as an index in a fixed-size table called a hash table for data storage.
+Hashing allows data storage and retrieval applications to access data quickly and nearly constantly per retrieval.
+However, developers beware: the worst case for hashing time can be extensive.

-The implementation for hashCode is consistent with `.equals()`; equal objects must have the same hashCode.  `hashCode()` is used for bucketing in Hash implementations - it sticks objects in the same place in memory.  `.contains()`, takes an element's hash code and searches for the bucket where the hash code points.
-The value received from `hashCode()` is used to determine the bucket for storing elements of the set or map.
+The implementation for `.hashCode` is consistent with `.equals()`; equal objects must have the same `hashCode`.  `hashCode()` is used for bucketing in Hash implementations - it places objects in the same place in memory.  `.contains()` takes the element's hash code, then looks for the address where the hash code points.
+The value received from **hashCode()** is used to determine the address for, as an example, storing elements of a set or map.

-By definition, if two objects are equal, their hash code must also be equal.
-Therefore, if the `equals()` method is overridden, the way two objects are equated must also change.
+By definition, if two objects are equal, their hash code must also be equal; if `equals()` is overridden, the way two objects are equated must also change.

+## Overloading vs. Overriding

+Method **Overloading** is when <span style="color:blue;">two or more methods in the same class have the same name but different parameters</span>.
+Overloading happens at compile time, meaning all objects will be seen as the Object type until the overload.

+Method **Overriding** is when <span style="color:blue;">a derived class requires a different definition for an inherited method</span>.
+Arguments stay the same in a method override.
+Overriding happens at runtime.
+When altering object equality, `.equals()` and `.hashCode()` need to be overridden.

+An exciting thing about method overriding is that Java supports covariant return types for overridden methods.
+This means an overridden method may have a *more* specific return type than its original form.
+As long as the new return type is assignable to the overridden method's return type, covariance is allowed.

+The overriding method cannot have a less restrictive access modifier than the overridden method.
+In addition, the return type must be the same as, or a subtype of, the return type declared in the superclass' overridden method.
+If the superclass method does not declare any exceptions, then the subclass' overridden method cannot declare a checked exception, though it can compare unchecked exceptions.

+A final or static method cannot be overridden.

 ## Implementation

-Overriding `Object.equals()`:
+Overriding Object.equals():

     // requires Object arg
     // modifies none
     // effects none
     // throws none
     // returns true if this == arg else false
-    // i.e., returns true if arg is the same reference as this
+    // i.e., returns true if arg is the same ref as this
     @Override
     public boolean equals(Object obj) {
         if (obj == null) return false;